System 7: PC compatibility

-System 7.0 and 7.1 offered a utility called Apple File Exchange, which could access the contents of FAT- and Apple II-formatted floppy disks.
-System 7 Pro, System 7.5 and up shipped with PC Exchange, previously a separate product, which allowed the system to mount FAT-formatted floppy disks on the desktop in the same manner as regular Macintosh disks.

-OS/2 disks were read as PC DOS disks, due to fact that OS/2 used the FAT file system.
-At this time, Macs could also read and write UNIX file systems with the help of extra software.
+System 7.0 and 7.1 have a utility called Apple File Exchange, which accesses the contents of FAT- and Apple II-formatted floppy disks.
+Since System 7 Pro, PC Exchange is included, which allows the system to mount FAT-formatted floppy disks on the desktop like Macintosh disks.
+OS/2 disks can use the FAT file system.
+Macs can read and write UNIX file systems using extra software.
+System 7 accesses PC networks and uses TCP/IP and other compatible networking stacks.